Accessibility Tools

 • Home efficiency rebates may be combined with the 25C federal tax credit

-• Home efficiency rebates and HEAR rebates may NOT be combined
+• Home efficiency (HOMES) rebates and HEAR rebates may NOT be combined

 Households can make use of rebates from both programs, but may not use both to fund the same project